-Kellie Anderson-Picallo is a minister and media professional.
+Rev. Kellie Anderson-Picallo is a minister and media professional.
 She is an ordained Presbyterian PC(USA) minister and a former PBS and Discovery Channel producer who has received awards including a Time Magazine Award, an Emmy Award and 2 Telly’s before turning to a Call to ministry.
 A frequent preacher and teacher, she knows the power of the media to create social change.
 The co-creator of the weekly social media platform 90-Second Sermon, she consults, produces and project manages for churches and organizations.
-Kellie is the Director of Mission Strategy for First Presbyterian Church of Englewood in New Jersey, a growing multicultural congregation and she received her M.Div at Union Theological Seminary.
+After years serving an innovative pastorate, Kellie now serves as the Director of Engagement at Auburn.
+She received her M.Div at Union Theological Seminary.

-Rev. Ashley Harness is ordained in the United Church of Christ as is also a communications strategist with almost a decade of experience in non-profit media work.
-When she is not enjoying leading worship, standing for justice or listening deeply in pastoral care at Lyndale United Church of Christ, she is consults with the Center for Progressive Renewal to help progressive churches across the country grow.
-She also consults through Auburn Theological Seminary’s digital organizing and media teams, providing confidential training and counsel to religious leaders seeking to use social and traditional media as a pulpit.
+Rev. Ashley Harness is a communications strategist with almost a decade of experience in non-profit media work and is also ordained in the United Church of Christ.
+When she is not enjoying leading worship, standing for justice or listening deeply in pastoral care at Lyndale United Church of Christ, she consults with the Center for Progressive Renewal to help progressive churches across the country grow.
+Ashley also consults through Auburn Seminary’s digital organizing and media teams, providing confidential training and counsel to religious leaders seeking to use social and traditional media as a pulpit.
 You can follow her writing on the Huffington Post.
 Ashley received her Masters of Divinity at Union Theological Seminary in 2012 and her Bachelor of Arts at Brown University in 2005.

 Hussein Rashid, PhD, is founder of islamicate, L3C, a consultancy focusing on religious literacy and cultural competency.
-He is a contingent faculty member and worked at several New York-area universities.
-His research focuses on Muslims and American popular culture.
+Hussein earned his PhD at Harvard University in Near Eastern Studies and Languages and serves as a contingent faculty member at several New York-area universities.
+Hussein’s research focuses on Muslims and American popular culture.
 He is a fellow with The Ariane de Rothschild Fellowship in Social Entrepreneurship, the American Muslim Civic Leadership Institute, and the Truman National Security Project.
-He was a fellow at the Institute for Social Policy and Understanding, and a term member on the Council of Foreign Relations.
-He is on the advisory boards of The Doris Duke Foundation for Islamic Art, Deily, Sacred Matters, Anikaya Dance Theater, the Tanenbaum Center, Intersections International, and Al-Rawiya.
-He served on the advisory board of Project Interfaith, Everplans, and the British Council’s Our Shared Future Program.
-He is currently working with the Children’s Museum of Manhattan as a content expert.
+Hussein is on the editorial boards of Religion Dispatches, The Islamic Monthly, and Cyber Orient.
+He regularly appears on mainstream media, including CNN, Channel 4 (UK), Al-Jazeera America, The New York Times, The Wall Street Journal, and has published at On Faith (Washington Post), Belief Blog (CNN), On Being (NPR), The Revealer, and as a contributor to Religion News Service.

 Susan Reed is a nationally recognized media consultant, focusing on media strategy and training, strategic planning and positioning, as well as editing and writing.
-From 2011 to 2013, Reed was Director of Strategy & Innovation at Auburn Seminary’s Auburn Media, which provides media training, strategy and consulting services to the world of progressive religion and social change-oriented nonprofits.
-Reed’s career has included positions as Editor-in-Chief of O, The Oprah Magazine, Editor-in-Chief of Conde Nast’s Golf for Women Magazine, Senior Literary Agent at IMG; Reed has also held senior editorial positions at Conde Nast’s Women’s Sports & Fitnesss, People Magazine, and Saturday Review.
+From 2011 to 2013, Reed was Director of Media Strategy & Innovation at Auburn.
+Reed’s career has included positions as Editor-in-Chief of O, The Oprah Magazine, Editor-in-Chief of Conde Nast’s Golf for Women Magazine, Senior Literary Agent at IMG; Reed has also held senior editorial positions at Conde Nast’s Women’s Sports & Fitness, People Magazine, and Saturday Review.
 Reed has consulted for Simon & Schuster on new media strategy and marketing, and has been a consultant for the Ford Foundation’s Religion in the Public Square program.
 Reed serves on the Board of Directors of New York Theological Seminary and The Francis Asbury Palmer Fund.
 She is a former Director of Friendfactor, a social media-based LGBT advocacy organization.
 She is a graduate of Vassar College and The Sidwell Friends School.

 Erica Williams Simon is a social impact strategist, millennial expert and media personality.
 She is the CEO of EWS Strategies, LLC a social impact consulting firm, and the creator of “Impact Academy” an education and training program for next generation change-makers.
 Previously, Erica served as Senior Strategist at Citizen Engagement Lab (CEL).
 Listed by Politico.com as one of 50 Top Politicos, she was also the co-founder of Progress 2050, a first of its kind project at the Center for American Progress that develops policy and engagement models for an increasingly diverse America.
 Erica is an NAACP 40 under 40 leader, a Case Foundation Social Citizen Ambassador and O Magazine Women’s Rule Leadership Award Winner.
 She has appeared on HBO’s Real Time with Bill Maher, Charlie Rose, MTV, BET, CNN and a host of other programs with her work/writing being featured in Harvard Business Review, Washington Post and CNN.com.
 She is a proud preacher’s daughter and Washington area native where she lives with her high-school sweetheart husband.